-The first thing required to calculate your order cost is the individual price of the item you wish to have customized.
+The first thing required to calculate your cost is the individual price of the item you want customized.
 You can find this information in the catalogue section of our website.
-All of our products get incrementally cheaper based on the total size of your order with price breaks at 30, 60, 100, 250, 500, and 1000 pieces.
-Minimum order size is 12 pieces for garments.
-Minimum order size for other promotional items is variable.
+All of our products get incrementally cheaper based on the total size of your order.
+These price breaks occur when your order reaches 30, 60, 100, 250, 500, and 1000 pieces.
+Minimum order size is 12 pieces for all garments.
+Minimum order size for other promotional items is variable (though typically higher).
 Please contact us or check the specific product page for more details.

 NUMBERS OF COLOURS

-The next factor that will affect the total cost of your project is the number of colours within the design you are having printed.
-Each separate colour adds an additional $35 for orders under 100 pieces, or alternatively an additional $25 for orders over 100 pieces.
+The next factor that will affect your total cost is the number of colours within the design you are having printed.
+Each separate colour adds an additional $35 for orders under 100 pieces, or $25 for orders over 100 pieces.

 NUMBERS OF LOCATIONS

-The third thing that can add additional costs to your order is the total number of imprint locations.
+The third thing that adds additional costs to your order is the total number of imprint locations.
 Every separate location is subject to its own set-up charges as described above.

-Each new print location adds an additional $1.50 for orders under 100 pieces, or alternatively an additional $1.00 for orders over 100 pieces for a single colour.
+Each new print location adds an additional $1.50 for orders under 100 pieces.
+Orders over 100 pieces add an additional $1.00.
+Both of these are for single colour prints.
 Additional colours cost $.50 each for orders above 100 and $.25 each for orders under 100.

-If you are still unsure about anything related to your printing or apparel needs, here are some helpful links that explain a little bit more about our printing processes and apparel pricing.
-Additionally, when you find an item that you like you can generate an initial quote on the apparel product page and we’ll get back to you shortly.
-Alternatively you can contact us directly by phone or email and we will happy to answer any questions you may have.
+If you are unsure about anything related to your print projects, here are some extra helpful links.
+These explain a little bit more about our printing processes and apparel pricing.
+Additionally, you can generate a quote on any product page and we’ll get back to you.
+Alternatively you can contact us by phone or email and we will happy to answer any questions you may have.